The Language Lab

 -

 The ‘gap’ ended up lasting for nearly 30 years, during which Madeleine forged a career working as journalist for ABC and eventually spent more than a decade managing corporate communications for various state Government agencies.
-She left the public service to return to academia in 2015 and is now a PhD candidate in Linguistics at UWA.
-Her main interest is historical sociolinguistics, with a particular focus on English in Western Australia.
-She is currently exploring state colonial records for evidence of early dialect formation in the context of ‘history from below’. - Lucia Fraiese
+She left the public service to return to academia in 2019, completing her PhD in Linguistics, focusing on historical sociolinguistics and dialectology, with a particular focus on English in Western Australia.

 -